teolzr/schema-diff/CONTRIBUTING.md

-# Contributing to schema-diff
+# Contributing to api-schema-diff

-Thank you for your interest in contributing to schema-diff! 🎉
+Thank you for your interest in contributing to api-schema-diff! 🎉

 This document provides guidelines and instructions for contributing.